ddc-java/ddc-day-book/content/formatting.md

 Of course, knowing when to use a fixed-width font, and when not to, can be tricky, especially when we're writing curriculum for a programming course.
 A good rule of thumb is this:

-> If the content in question is something that the user might type in a shell or a source code file, or if it is something that is expected to be displayed in a shell or console, it should be displayed in a fixed-width typeface, using (if feasible) syntax highlighting.
+> If the content in question is something that the user might type in a shell or a source code file, or if it is something that is expected to be displayed in a shell or console, it should be displayed in a fixed-width typeface, using (if applicable, and if feasible) syntax highlighting.

 For example, consider this sentence: "One Git command that is a major source of confusion---and potential disaster---is git reset."
 In that sentence, the capitalized "Git" is the name of the software, and not a command the user might type at some point (or even a fragment of such a command).
 However, "git reset" is a Git command/subcommand pair, and is in fact something that would be typed in a shell.
 So this sentence should be written to appear as